ahmetcemkutluay/ahmetcemkutluay.github.io/_pages/cv.md

 Projects
 ======
 Exoplanet Research around Evolved Binary Star Systems (Apr 2023 – Apr 2026)
 * The project focuses on investigating exoplanets around evolved binary star systems, particularly those in the common- envelope phase, by utilizing photometric observations and the Eclipse Timing Variation (ETV) method.
-As part of the research, I conducted detailed photometric observations using 80-cm telescope (T80) in Kreiken Observatory and 100- cm telescope (T100) in TÜBİTAK National Observatory and analyzed the resulting light curves to study the dynamics of these systems.
+As part of the research, I conducted detailed photometric observations using 80-cm telescope (T80) in Kreiken Observatory and 100-cm telescope (T100) in TÜBİTAK National Observatory and analyzed the resulting light curves to study the dynamics of these systems.
 Additionally, I explored the physical properties of the binaries to understand potential mechanisms behind second-generation planet formation.

 TÜBİTAK Project No: 122F358, TÜBİTAK T100 Project No: 2049, Project Instructor: Assoc.
 Prof. Dr. Özgür Baştürk

 Transit Timing Variations Analyses of Orbital Decay Candidate Objects (Apr 2023 – Feb 2026)
 * As an active researcher and observer in this project, I focused on investigating hot-Jupiters exhibiting orbital decay behavior through Transit Timing Variations (TTV) analysis, aiming to understand the tidal mechanisms driving these phenomena.
 I designed and executed observation plans, conducted photometric observations using the 80-cm (T80) and 100-cm (T100) telescopes, and processed the data to identify potential orbital decay candidates.
 Utilizing Python and advanced statistical methods, I performed detailed TTV analyses and interpreted the results in the context of magnetohydrodynamics, fluid dynamics, and orbital mechanics.
 The findings are planned to be shared through publications in peer-reviewed journals and presentations at international conferences.

 TÜBİTAK Project No: 122F293, TÜBİTAK T100 Project No: 2148 & 2182, Project Instructor: Prof. Dr. Selim Osman Selam